JohnTheCoolingFan/factorio-lib-rs/README.md

 This library is still WIP.

-Development status: Implementing PrototypeFromLua, improving derive macro when needed.
+Development status: restructuring, switching to serde for deserialization